How to Survive Allergy Season in Canada

-“Medications are often necessary for complete relief of symptoms,” says Waserman.
-If you find that over-the-counter allergy medications don’t help, “See your doctor and ask to see an allergist.
-Allergy Skin testing is important to identify the allergen.
+“Medications are often necessary for complete relief of symptoms,” says Dr. Waserman.
+If you find that over-the-counter allergy medications don’t help, see your doctor and ask to see an allergist.
+Allergy Skin testing is an important way to identify the allergen.
 (Also, here’s everything you need to know about allergy medications.)

 Limiting your exposure to your allergen can also help.
 Wasserman recommends the following tips:

-You’ll want to make a few notes before you head to your doctor’s and allergist appointments.
-“Know your symptoms, timing of them, what medication you have tried and for how long, your response to medication, family history, and environmental exposures,” says Waserman.
-Your doctor will be watching out for these: Fever, unilateral nasal symptoms, purulent nasal secretions, severe headaches.
+You’ll want to make a few notes before you head to an appointment with your doctor or allergist.
+“Know your symptoms, the timing of them, what medication you have tried and for how long, your response to medication, family history, and environmental exposures,” says Dr. Waserman.
+Your doctor will be watching out for these: fever, unilateral nasal symptoms, purulent nasal secretions, as well as severe headaches.
 Your doctor will diagnose if something else is going on, such as sinusitis.

 This story was originally published in June, 2017.

 Next, learn which Canadian cities are troublesome for allergy sufferers.